Inside the Viva Connections desktop app, or BYO Viva app

 Join me for a chat with the SharePoint MVP Experts

 Next Wednesday I will sit in the SharePoint MVP Experts panel for a Q&A session where you can ask your questions about SharePoint.
 The SharePoint MVP Experts Q&A chat is your opportunity to chat and get instant answers about any SharePoint related questions, including topics such as development, design, configuration and setup.
 There will be several SharePoint MVP’s ready to answer your questions… When?
 The chat will take place the 29th of September at 9AM PDT.
+Sign up here and add it to your calendar.
+Also sign up here at the Facebook event page.

 SharePoint